-“We made site visits to meet individuals in those communities who were able to indentify community needs” who then manage the gardens after the Rider volunteers’ departure, said Annie Pasqua, assistant director of Campus Life for Service Learning, who previously led a service trip to Costa Rica with Cameron.
+“We made site visits to meet individuals in those communities who were able to identify community needs” who then manage the gardens after the Rider volunteers’ departure, said Annie Pasqua, assistant director of Campus Life for Service Learning, who previously led a service trip to Costa Rica with Cameron.

 According to Pasqua, the service trip offered more than a one-way benefit to the Belizean people.
 The students, she said, saw their perspectives broadened by their experience.

 “I think we saw a shift in some cultural thoughts,” she said.

 Melanie Hunter ’14, a Human Resources Management and Management and Leadership dual major, agreed with Pasqua’s assessment.

 “The Belizean children are all so happy and respectful.
 It was a pleasure to be allowed to meet all of them, and they were all so excited that we were there,” explained Hunter, who participated in the service trip as a Rider Bonner Community Scholar.
 “It was really sad when we had to leave.”